 Asthma Triggers and Management: Tips to Remember

 • Many people with asthma have allergies, which can trigger asthma symptoms.
-Common allergens include house dust mites, animal dander (dead skin flakes), molds, pollen, cockroach droppings or foods.
+Common allergens include house dust mites, animal dander, molds, pollen and cockroach droppings.
 Your allergist can identify what you are allergic to and recommend ways to avoid exposure to your triggers.

-• Tobacco smoke, which is an irritant that often aggravates asthma.
-No one should smoke around you, in your home or your car.
-Your asthma may also be irritated by strong odors or fumes, weather changes or air pollution.
+• Tobacco smoke is an irritant that often aggravates asthma.
+Your asthma may also be irritated by air pollution, strong odors or fumes.

 • Viral and bacterial infections such as the common cold and sinusitis.

 • Exposure to cold, dry air or weather changes.